 - Secure all loose items both on deck and below deck to avoid damage and to avoid weight balance changes especially on smaller boats which can affect the boat’s handling.

 Owning a boat is a very exciting experience but if you don’t take it very seriously it can quickly turn into something you would much rather forget.

 Securing a Boat Loan for All Boating Conditions

 Some of the key deciding factors when buying a boat is how you intend to use the boat and on what waters.
 We cover these issues in many of our articles.
 So selecting a boat that is designed for offshore performance and/or to handle rough and choppy conditions is essential if that is where you intend to spend your time.

 Most large cruisers are designed to handle those conditions as are most yachts.
 But when you start looking at the smaller cabin cruisers, fishing boats, cuddy cabins and other trailer boats, is where you’ll have to look more closely at the capabilities for different water and weather conditions.

-Selecting a boat loan doesn’t require that level of consideration as Jade provides our Secured Boat Loan for the purchase of all types of boats and regardless of where you will be boating.
+Selecting a boat loan doesn’t require that level of consideration as Jade provides our Secured Boat Financing for the purchase of all types of boats and regardless of where you will be boating.

 To discuss how we can source you a cheap loan for an offshore boat, contact Jade Boat Loans 1300 000 003